Registration is now ClOSED.

 Editorial processes and how to work with them

 What it takes to get published in top-ranked journals

 Agenda and breaks

-The full programme for both days will be available soon.
+The full programme for both days is available here.
 Lunch and refreshments during the breaks will be provided.

 Nature Masterclasses will provide a participant handbook which contains notes from each session and practical exercises as well as a useful place to jot down notes.
 The handbook acts as a helpful reference point for the material they cover during the course, particularly after it has finished.
 Each participant will be provided with: branded pen; branded notepad; a recent copy of Nature, lanyard and a name badge, folder and a certificate of achievement.

 You must bring your laptops or tablets to the Masterclass for notes taking, following the Masterclass slides, and fill the online feedback form.